Guides → Secure

 Audit Access

-Incorta tracks all user activities for a given tenant in an Audit.csv file.
-User activities include when a user:
+Incorta tracks user activities for a given tenant in an Audit.csv file.
+User activities include when a user explores data, views a dashboard, and downloads a dashboard or insight.

 All update and delete actions performed by users against Incorta objects are also captured and stored in Incorta’s metadata database in the Action table.
 Incorta provides an Audit Action dashboard for tracking this history.